acactown/acactown/README.md

 >
 > a.k.a. @acactown

-## Personal stuffs
+## 👷 Personal stuff

-* 🚀 I’m currently learning the huge Kubernetes world
+* 🚀 I'm currently learning the huge Kubernetes world
 * ❤️ Open Source lover ❤️
 * 👨🏻‍💻 Most of my projects are available on [Github](https://github.com/acactown)
-* 👾 Fun fact: When I was a kid, I wanted to be the Yo-Yo 🪀 world champion until I knew what I'm really passionate about; Software and the tech world!
+* 👾 Fun fact: When I was a kid, I wanted to be the Yo-Yo 🪀 world champion until I knew what I was passionate about; Software and the tech world!
 * 👨‍👧 I was lucky to be the father of Luciana Amado González 👧🏽, I feel very proud of it, and I want to be the best dad and the best person that she is teaching me to be every day. 🥰
 * 📫 Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/acactown/)
 * 🔖 Checkout my [Resume](https://github.com/acactown/acactown/raw/main/resume.pdf)